 Work with some weights to keep yourself looking younger.
 A toned body is a young body no matter what the chronological age may say.
 Working with the appropriate weights for your health will help you keep your body toned and looking fit, which will take years off of your body and soul.

 Many people attribute living to a ripe old age to having a good sense of humor!
 Life can get you down, but if you can laugh about it, you stand a good chance of living longer.
-Laughter is healthy.
+The laughter is healthy.
 It increases oxygen intake and makes you feel happy!

 Don't worry about numbers when thinking about aging.
 You might go crazy if you keep focusing on your 150/90 blood pressure and the fact that you've gained 20 pounds lately.
 Let your doctor worry about those while you focus on fun aspects instead.